I finally had the time to play with my Christmas tree. Errr, camera?

 - Manual Mode Settings: ISO – 400, Aperture – f/1.8, Shutter Speed – 1/20

-I don’t know how this would turn out with anything besides a DSLR camera and a 50mm lens, but I’m curious.
-I’m not saying it wouldn’t work, but I have just never tried it.
 Have you jumped on the bandwagon and tried this bokeh look yet?
 It’s super easy and you do not need to be a professional to figure it out.
 Go try it!
-Better yet…go “pin it”.
+Better yet…go “pin it”. 😉

 http://www.ten-000-reasons.blogspot.com/2012/12/a-christmas-fail.html